sap-tutorials/Tutorials/tutorials/api-tools-postman-install/api-tools-postman-install.md

 ![Postman](05.png)

-you are now all set to move to your next tutorial.
+You are now all set to move to your next tutorial.

 [ACCORDION-END]

 ## Next Steps
  - [View all How-Tos](https://www.sap.com/developer/tutorial-navigator.tutorials.html?tag=tutorial:type/how-to)